 Economies of scale have been synonymous with standardized products since Henry Ford created the Model T, but tailored solutions will stand at the center of scalable revenue models in the Internet of Things.

 The sheer amount of data flowing between devices will give enterprises enough insights to offer tailored—and therefore competitive—value and pricing in a wide range of industries:

-The end user demands pricing that matches their usage, and maintaining the status quo won’t remain an option for long.
-Competitors will attempt to disrupt traditional billing structures in every major industry, if only to acquire a larger share of the market.
-Organizations who resist this run the risk of being permanently disrupted.
+The end-user demands pricing that matches their usage, and maintaining the status quo won’t remain an option for long.
+Competitors will attempt to disrupt traditional billing structures in every major industry if only to acquire a larger share of the market.
+Organizations that resist this run the risk of being permanently disrupted.

 How to apply discounts for preferred customers/partners, or through loyalty programs Integrating with third-party financial platforms for quick transactions.